radical-cybertools/radical.owms/docs/source/installation.rst

     > source $HOME/myenv/bin/activate
     > pip install --upgrade -e git://github.com/saga-project/troy.git@master#egg=troy

-Next, you can do a quick sanity check to make sure that the the packages have been installed properly.
+Once the installation process has completed, you can do a quick sanity check to make sure that the the packages have been installed properly.
 In the same virtualenv, run:

 .. code-block:: bash